 Whoever finds an aesthetic resemblance to Skinny Puppy in this video is absolutely right, Youth Code are massive fans of the Canadian EBM/Industrial heroes, and on their way to become heroes themselves, the Los Angeles-based duo gained massive, massive popularity which I did not expect for an EBM band.
 Abrasive aggression is their trademark, and largely influenced by Hardcore Punk, they add an interesting new facet to a genre that didn’t undergo much change since its formative days, but certainly, they made it, and made their way into my heart as an amazing, amazing outfit.

 Welcome to the now.
-EBM is alive and kicking, and pioneers like Nitzer Ebb and Front 242 reunited and their comeback shows are extremely well received.
-At the beginning of this millennium, Techno musicians openly celebrated EBM with massive call backs, and Douglas McCarthy’s and Terence Fixmer’s Fixmer/McCarthy as a very pleasurable result, among many.
+EBM is alive and kicking, and pioneers like Nitzer Ebb and Front 242 reunited, and their comeback shows are extremely well received.
+At the beginning of this millennium, Techno musicians openly celebrated EBM with massive callbacks, and Douglas McCarthy’s and Terence Fixmer’s Fixmer/McCarthy as a very pleasing result, among many.
 There is still a large audience for EBM, and in a way, like Industrial, it massively gains popularity through a back door.